MicrosoftDocs/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 You see what happens here, right?
 When we approach a modern workstyle mindset as we usually do, we barely go to the root of the problem at all.
 We're barely scratching the surface of it.
 And that is all fair and square but we also know that when we're fixing the symptons of the problem, our solutions won't sustain.
 Because in the end, we are confusing cause and effect.
 If we only focus on the cause and just try to fix the symptoms, we barely fix the underlying issue at all.
 We need to work on the cause, to end up with a different effect in the end.
 What we really want to achieve in the first place, is a sustainable change of habits towards a better work environment and a healthy mindset.
 If we want to change people's behavior, which we see in level 1, we will need to change our core beliefs and mental models of level 4.

-To give you a little guidance, here is a quick walkthrough of the iceberg model of the desired new world:
+To give you a little guidance, we will turn the iceberg upside down and start at the bottom:

 * Level 4: Mental Model